 CODE returns a numeric code for the first character in a text string.
 The code is based on the character set used by your computer.

-To abbreviate text that contains capital letters, you can try this array formula based on the TEXTJOIN function, which is new in Excel 2016.
-You can use this approach to create initials from names, or to create acronyms...
+To abbreviate text that contains capital letters, you can try this array formula based on the TEXTJOIN function, a new function available in Office 365 and Excel 2019.
+You can use this approach to create initials from...